⇦ Back

 The try and except <error_type> statements can be used together to deal with known or suspected bugs.
 This is called error handling in programming.
 Note that the except statement needs to be given a specific error type in order to work.
 In the above example, the except statement was made to catch errors of the TypeError variety (ie when a variable is of the wrong type) which is what gets raised when you try to divide a string instead of a number by 2.
 An error of a different type would not have been caught.

 Alternatively, the pass statement can be used to avoid using negative conditions (eg not in) which can be confusing.
-Here’s an example of a function that loops over a string and removes any vowels it encounters by using an if-statement to find them:
+Here’s an example that loops over a string and removes any vowels it encounters by using an if-statement to find them:

 new_word = ''